-The Seakeeper bearings, Motor Drive Box, and hydraulic manifold are cooled by a closed water / glycol mix cooling loop that incorporates a sea water heat exchanger.
-The installer is responsible for providing 15 - 30 lpm (4 - 8 gpm) raw water at ambient sea temperature and 1.4 Bar (20 psi) maximum pressure to the heat exchanger.
+The Seakeeper bearings, Motor Drive Box, and hydraulic manifold are cooled by a closed water / glycol mix cooling loop that incorporates a seawater heat exchanger.
+The installer is responsible for providing 8 - 22 lpm (2 - 6 gpm) raw water at ambient sea temperature and a maximum pressure of 1.4 Bar (20 psi) to the heat exchanger.